project-imprimis/libprimis/doc/engine.md

 * vec `offset` world offset, starts at bouncer spawn point
 * int `offsetmillis` time of projectile creation
 * int `id` unique id assigned to each bouncer entity

+### 3.4 Stains

+Stains are a type of decal that is generally applied by the effect of another entity's death.
+Examples of this include the bullet holes left behind when a projectile makes contact with a surface or the blood stains left behind by a dead actor's giblet.

+#### 3.4.1 Stain Objects

+Stain objects have the following properties in their individual objects:

+* int `millis` The time when the stain spawns
+* bvec `color` The color of the stain texture.
+* uchar `owner`
+* ushort `startvert`
+* ushort `endvert`

 # 6 Actors
 ---